 - back home: analysis/reflection; sinology and ethnomusicogical/anthropological theory

-In addition to my citings of Jackson and Barley (Fieldwork, under Themes), further reflections include:
+In addition to my citings of Bruce Jackson and Nigel Barley (Fieldwork, under Themes), further reflections include:

 - Helen Myers in Ethnomusicology (New Grove Handbooks on Music)

 - Barz and Cooley, Shadows in the field